 - Is a pediatric generalist or a subspecialist.

-Senior mentors are mid and senior level faculty members of the APA who have a serious commitment to hands-on mentorship, and who are willing to volunteer their time to mentor in this program.
+New Century Scholars Program Senior Mentors are mid and senior level faculty members of the APA who have a serious commitment to hands-on mentorship, and who are willing to volunteer their time to mentor in this program.
 Senior mentors provide “big picture” advice to the NCScholar regarding career planning, help in developing specific research and educational scholarship plans, and welcome the NCScholar into the APA and academic pediatric “culture”.
 In our experience, the senior mentorship is an enriching experience if the senior mentor:

 - Stays in regular contact with your NCScholar during the year (via email, phone, listserv, etc.).